News & Notices

 • Sponsorship

 Applicants will be evaluated for approval by a review team comprised of the Mayor, members of Council, the CAO, Treasurer, and Director of Library and Community Services.
+The 2024 Community Partners Grant Application is available on the Town of Renfrew website.

 read full story